FreeTAKTeam/FreeTAKHub-Installation/README.md

 - login with admin / password
 - change your password immediately
-- check if the services are on OK (blue)
+- check whether services are OK (blue)
 ![image](https://user-images.githubusercontent.com/60719165/148986287-0c83aa3f-e909-4b38-bc81-d66cddb08f89.png)
 - connect a client to the server
 - click on the Webmap tab
-- you should see the client connected in the webmap
+- confirm the client is connected in the Webmap

 #### Check video server

-Open a browser to:
+Open a web browser to:

 ```
 http://<YOUR_IP_ADDRESS>:9997/v1/config/get
 ```

-you will see a configuration in Json format like this:
+Confirm the configuration (which is in `json` format):

 ```json
 {